awsdocs/amazon-vpc-user-guide/doc_source/vpc-sharing.md

 ## Shared VPCs Prerequisites<a name="vpc-share-prerequisites"></a>

-You must enable resource sharing from the Master account for your organization\.
+You must enable resource sharing from the master account for your organization\.
 For information about enabling resource sharing, see [Enable Sharing with AWS Organizations](https://docs.aws.amazon.com/ram/latest/userguide/getting-started-sharing.html#getting-started-sharing-orgs) in the *AWS RAM User Guide*\.

 ## Sharing a Subnet<a name="vpc-sharing-share-subnet"></a>